Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Taxonomy of Community Values

 \subsection{Trust}

-The \textit{Trust} of a community was the least frequently commented on community value.
+The \textit{Trust} of a community was the least frequently commented on \new{value category}.
 This category consists of two subcategories, \textit{Knowledgeable People} and \textit{Trustworthy Content}, again differentiated by a focus on people \textit{vs.} content.
-Of respondents who commented on the trustworthiness of people, one respondent appreciated the credentials of community members ``There are many doctors [on /r/eyetriage] so it's a lot more reliable,'' whereas another respondent lamented how anonymity interfered with the trustworthiness of the /r/MachineLearning community: ``Anonymity sometimes makes it so I don't know who is qualified to say what.'' \new{\textit{Trustworthy Content} is a somewhat more straightforward value, with large amounts of previous research demonstrating harms associated with untrustworthy content on many different platforms~\cite{jin_misinformation_2014, anagnostopoulos_viral_2014, shao_anatomy_2018, zollo_misinformation_2018, howard_social_2018, grinberg_fake_2019, bovet_influence_2019, Tran2020AnIO}.}
+Of respondents who commented on the trustworthiness of people, one respondent appreciated the credentials of community members ``There are many doctors [on /r/eyetriage] so it's a lot more reliable,'' whereas another respondent lamented how anonymity interfered with the trustworthiness of the /r/MachineLearning community: ``Anonymity sometimes makes it so I don't know who is qualified to say what.''